Modern Solution For Missing Teeth

 - Partial dentures that are removable

-- Implants over dentures (dentures retained & stabilized by implants)
+- Implants overdentures (implant-supported dentures; retained and stabilized by dental implants)

 - Dentures in a day (hybrid fixed-implant dentures)

-Patients who have already had experience with dentures typically have enough bone so they do not slip and slide around.
-If they are content with the function of their dentures or are simply too afraid of having implants placed, they should consider a cosmetic denture.
+Patients who have already had experience with dentures typically have enough bone, so they do not slip and slide around.
+If they are content with the function of their dentures or are simply too afraid of getting implants, they should consider a cosmetic denture.

 Can you get implant dentures if you have no bone structure?

-No. When a tooth is lost, the underlying bone is no longer stimulated and the bone may break down.
+No. When a tooth is lost, the underlying bone may start to break down.
 If you wait too long before replacing the lost teeth, there will not be enough bone to hold any implants.
 Dental implants help maintain bone stability and promote healthy bone growth, but only if there is enough bone.

 When should I replace my old dentures?